Sikorsky MH-53: Operational history

-The first nine HH-53H Pave Lows became operational on 1 July 1980, and were transferred from the Military Airlift Command, where they were to have been CSAR assets, to the 1st Special Operations Wing in the aftermath of the Operation Eagle Claw disaster.
+The first nine HH-53H Pave Lows became operational in July 1980, and were transferred from the Military Airlift Command as CSAR assets, then to the 1st Special Operations Wing in the aftermath of the Operation Eagle Claw disaster.
 Two of the HH-53Hs were lost in training accidents in 1984, and so two CH-53Cs were brought up to HH-53H standard as replacements.

-Five MH-53Js of the 20th Special Operations Squadron deployed to Panama as part of Operation Just Cause in December 1989.
+In December 1989, five MH-53Js of the 20th Special Operations Squadron deployed to Panama as part of Operation Just Cause.
 During the operation, MH-53Js conducted missions including reconnaissance, small team insertion, medivac, logistics, and fire support.
-The MH-53's terrain-following and terrain-avoidance radar, along with GPS, enabled the helicopters to reach objectives other helicopters could not; in one case, an MH-53 used its precision navigation capability to lead a SEAL team on MH-6 Little Bird helicopters to their remote objective.
-20th SOS crews flew 193 sorties during the operation, totaling 406.1 hours of flying time.
+The MH-53's terrain-following and terrain-avoidance radar, along with GPS, enabled the helicopters to reach objectives other helicopters could not.
+In one case, an MH-53 used its precision navigation capability to lead a SEAL team on MH-6 Little Bird helicopters to their remote objective.
+The crews of the 20th SOS flew 193 sorties during the operation, totaling 406.1 hours of flying time.

 The MH-53 Pave Low's last mission was on 27 September 2008, when the remaining six helicopters flew in support of special operations forces in Southwest Asia.
 These MH-53Ms were retired shortly thereafter and replaced with the V-22 Osprey.

-Variants and modification/upgrade programs
+Variants and modification and upgrade programs

 MH-53 Pave Lows fly over Iraq on their last combat missions in September 2008, before their retirement.